drsaharr/Power-BI-Sales-Dashboard-Teaching-Demo/README.md

-This repository presents a Sales Dashboard developed in Power BI as part of an educational demonstration for Business Intelligence training This repository presents a Sales Dashboard developed in Power BI as part of an educational demonstration for Business Intelligence training at Shahid Beheshti University.
+This repository presents a Sales Dashboard developed in Power BI as part of an educational demonstration for Business Intelligence training at Shahid Beheshti University.

 Key Features